SandersKM/smFRET-analysis-pipelines/README.md

-# smFRET-analysis-pipelines
+# Single-molecule FRET Visualization pipelines

-Python pipelines for basic smFRET analysis
+These python files are for creating annotated, stacked FRET histograms and FRET efficiency charts.
+Read about each file below.